-Chinese medicine holds that wood ear mushrooms can help with a myriad of issues, from fighting hunger to intestinal issues to helping with positive emotions, so there’s clearly more to these little gems than meet the eye.
+Chinese medicine holds that wood ear mushrooms can help with a myriad of issues, from fighting hunger to intestinal issues to helping with positive emotions, so if you’re into that stuff, there’s clearly more to these little gems than meet the eye.

 If you’re looking for them, try online or in Asian markets.
 They come dried, and they look quite different:

 Lotus roots are the next star of the show.
 If you’ve never had lotus roots, think of them as long, slightly crispy potatoes with holes in the middle.
 They have to be thinly sliced in order to cook all the way through for this dish!

 Having trouble finding any of these, including the gluten-free versions?
 Check out our guide on where to buy Asian ingredients!

 - 1/4 black tofu, in small cubes

 - In a large dish, cover the dried wood ear mushrooms with hot water.
 Set aside for about 30 minutes or until they expand to full size and are no longer crunchy.